Jill Stein: Financial reform and banking regulation

 She supported the creation of nonprofit publicly owned banks, pledging to create such entities at the federal and state levels.

-Education

-Stein opposes charter schools and has been critical of the Common Core, saying that teachers rather than "corporate contractors" should be responsible for education.

 Debt forgiveness

 Stein favors canceling all student loan debt, saying that it could be done using quantitative easing, similar to the Wall Street bailout, without raising taxes.
 In this plan, the Federal Reserve could buy up student loans and agree not to collect the debt, thereby effectively canceling it.

 Electoral reform

-Stein is critical of the two-party system, and argues for ranked-choice voting as a favorable alternative to "lesser evilism".
-Stein has advocated for campaign finance reform.
-She participated in the 2012 and 2024 Free & Equal Elections Foundation's presidential debates.
-In a 2024 interview with Democracy Now!, Stein argued against the two-party system, saying "The American people are begging for other options.
-They are entitled to know who those options are."
+Stein is critical of the two-party system and argues for ranked-choice voting as an alternative to "lesser evilism".

 Energy and environment

 Stein says that climate change is a "national emergency" and calling it "a threat greater than World War II."